Roman Republic

 Reverse: P·SEPVLLIVS MACER: Venus standing, holding Victory

-Miriam Pucci Ben Zeev (referenced below) deduced that this must have been the decree to which Josephus subsequently returned:
+Miriam Pucci Ben Zeev (referenced below) deduced that this must have related to the decree to which Josephus subsequently returned in the following passage:

 1. “As for the decisions rendered by C. Caesar, with the concurrence of the Senate, concerning the Jews, which there was not time to have registered in the Treasury . . . they were dated the 5th day before the [9th] February in the Temple of Concord”, (‘Antiquities’, 14: 10: 10, translated by Miriam Pucci Ben Zeev at p.
 252).